Updates, commentary, training and advice on immigration and asylum law

 After an audit, the caseworker will provide feedback on their findings and discuss any issues identified.
 The organisation will be sent a written summary of the findings which will highlight any areas of poor practice or breaches of the Code of Standards, and offer recommendations for improvement.
 In cases where several issues are found, a follow-up audit may be scheduled.

-If the OISC determines that the organisation is not complying with the Code of Standards or that its advisers are not competent to provide immigration advice, it may cancel the organisation’s registration.
+If the IAA determines that the organisation is not complying with the Code of Standards or that its advisers are not competent to provide immigration advice, it may cancel the organisation’s registration.

 Change of circumstances

-If the circumstances of an OISC adviser or regulated organisation change, the OISC must be notified within ten days.
-This includes situations where an adviser joins or leaves the organisation, the organisation stops providing immigration advice or services or the organisation has changed address.
+If the circumstances of an adviser or regulated organisation change, the IAA must be notified within ten days.
+This includes situations where an adviser leaves the organisation, the organisation stops providing immigration advice or services or the organisation has changed address.

-If the organisation seeks to provide advice and services at a higher level, they will need to complete the Application Form for Raising Levels.
-Each adviser wishing to raise their own level must provide evidence of their training and experience in a raising levels competence statement.
+If the organisation wants to provide advice and services at a higher level, they will need to complete an application to raise levels.
+This is done via the portal by selecting ‘Start an application for an existing organisation’.
+Each adviser wishing to raise their own level will then be sent an invitation to complete their raising levels application.

 Continued registration